astrokings/akguide/docs/eng/300hero.md

 You can manually assign the commander when you deploy a fleet.
 It is much easier if you pre-set your fleet commanders at the Space Dock.

+In the case of the minigame, the fleet commander can be designated directly when deploying, but cannot be assigned from the space dock.
 <br>
 <br>
 <br>